Taal Volcano Field Trip | Hazards in the Megacity of Manila | Typhoon Haiyan Impacts |

 |Day/Date:||Fri-9 Feb 2018|

-Attendees will visit Manila, the sprawling capital of the Philippines and a city that experiences a multitude of natural hazards from consistent seasonal flooding and typhoons to periodic earthquakes and a constant risk of tsunamis.
-Sites include the flooded communities of northern Manila and a visit to the Nationwide Operational Assessment of Hazards (NOAH) Center and UP Resilience Institute for Disaster Risk Reduction and Management (UPIRDRRM).
+Attendees will visit Manila, the sprawling capital of the Philippines and a city that experiences a multitude of natural hazards from consistent seasonal flooding and typhoons to constant risk of tsunamis and earthquakes.
+Sites include the flood-prone communities of Manila, the subdivisions transected by an active fault line, and a visit to the Nationwide Operational Assessment of Hazards (NOAH) Center and the Philippine Institute of Volcanology and Seismology.
 Organizers will provide city-transport and lunch, and participants will cover their own hotel accommodations, breakfast and dinner.
-We are still costing out and finalizing details.
+Hotel pick-up and drop off is inclusive within Quezon City.

-In this pre conference fieldtrip attendees will visit the Mayon volcano to investigate the monitoring that is going on and the impact of recent events on the local population.
-The estimated cost is USD450 to USD500 per person and includes accommodation, local transportation and meals.
+In this post conference fieldtrip attendees will visit the Mayon volcano to investigate the monitoring that is going on and the impact of recent events on the local population.
+The cost includes accommodation, local transportation and meals.